soliniak/parleto-task/README.md

 # parleto-task

 Reqruitment task for front-end vue

 First ever project with Vue.

-Filter, add and check salary of employees
+Search, filter, add and check salary of employees